 We will spend the night in Peru’s capital of Lima, originally named the City of Kings.
 This part of the old Peru capital, complete with colonial mansions, is where the Viceroyalty lived their lavish lifestyles.
 We will visit the historic center of the city, the Plaza Mayor.
 And then the nearby San Francisco Basilica, its catacombs, and the Cathedral of Lima, all completed in the 17th century.

-From Lima, we will take a flight to the Amazonian port city of Iquitos where we will spend a day birding Allpahuayo Mishana National Park.
-We will also visit some of the European influenced buildings dating back to the short-lived 20th century rubber boom.
+From Lima, we will take a flight to the Amazonian port city of Iquitos where we will spend a day birding the white-sand forest of Allpahuayo Mishana National Park.
+We will also visit some of the European-influenced buildings dating back to the short-lived 20th-century rubber boom and watch for birds while scanning the marshes of the Iquitos malecon (riverside walkway)

 The next day we will board the La Perla Cruise Ship – a spacious floating hotel, complete with large comfortable cabins and amazing views of the river and jungle.
 The ship’s outdoor deck is the perfect place to watch wildlife and relax.
-Along the way, we will have the opportunity to explore the towns that line the Amazon’s tributaries.
-Along the rivers we may encounter colorful macaws, parrots and caciques flying overhead, Horned Screamers rising from stream banks and other fascinating wildlife that include the bizarre Hoatzin, Umbrellabird, sloths, primates, and much much more.
+Along the way, we will have the opportunity to explore the Amazon’s tributaries, where we may encounter colorful macaws, parrots, and caciques flying overhead, Horned Screamers rising from stream banks, and other fascinating wildlife that include the bizarre Hoatzin, Amazonian Umbrellabird, Brown-throated sloths, primates such as Squirrel Monkey and Saddle-backed Tamarins.
 To round our trip out we will be entertained with live music on the boat and the river cruise guides will give lectures about the origins of the Amazon and other topics.

-Our boat adventure will begin up the Marañon River to the confluences of the Marañon and Ucayali rivers, where the mighty Amazon begins.
-We will take an off-boat excursion to search for wildlife in the communal reserve of Yanayacu de Yacapana.
-During the excursion, we’ll likely see the biggest water plant in the world (Victoria’s Regias), lizards, sloths, and beautiful pink dolphins.
-When it gets dark we’ll search for caimans, capybaras, and owls.
+Our boat adventure will begin up the Marañon River near the confluence of the Marañon and Ucayali rivers, where the mighty Amazon begins.
+We will take an excursion to search for wildlife in the communal reserve of Yanayacu de Yacapana, where we’ll likely see the biggest water plant in the world (Victoria’s Regias), plus Caiman Lizards, Brown-throated Sloths, and the beautiful Pink Dolphins.
+When it gets dark we’ll search for caimans, potoos, and owls.

 Early mornings will bring us unforgettable sunrises on the Amazon river.
 We’ll take a small boat to shore to enjoy a short walk and observe the birds of the communal reserve, the Yanayacu de Yacapana.
 We hope to see macaws, sloths, monkeys, toucans, trogons, quetzals, and parrots among others.
-Later we will take an excursion to explore the tributary rivers, like the Yarapa where we can observe a variety of animals such as iguanas and sloths.
+Later we will take an excursion to explore another tributary, where we can observe a variety of animals such as iguanas and sloths.
 In the afternoon, there will be a short geography lecture and a discussion about the species that we have been observing.

-Trip Leaders: Dan van den Broek and local guides
+Trip Leaders: Dan van den Broek and Doris Valencia plus additional local guides.

-*Fee Includes: All ground transportation, double-occupancy lodging, all meals and snacks, tips for meals/drivers/porters/local guides, trip materials, entrance fees, excursions, and the services of your skilled leaders.
+*Fee Includes: All ground transportation, double-occupancy lodging, all meals and snacks, local guide fees, trip materials, entrance fees, excursions, and the services of your skilled leaders.

 What is NOT included: Trip fees do not include airfares and alcoholic beverages.